NordicSemiconductor/zcbor/README.md

                         files.
   --git-sha-header      Put the current git sha of zcbor in a comment in the
                         generated files.
-  -b, --default-bit-size {32,64}
+  -b, --default-bit-size {8,16,32,64}
                         Default bit size of integers in code.
 When integers have no explicit bounds, assume they have this bit width.
-Should follow the bit width of the architecture the code will be running on.
+Recommended to follow the bit width of the architecture the code will be running on.
 Default: 32 --include-prefix INCLUDE_PREFIX
                         When #include'ing generated files, add this path prefix to the filename.